Pretty1111/Weather-Search-Engine/README.md

 # Weather-Search-Engine
+Check out the live version of the Weather Search Engine [here](https://spectacular-peony-c38663.netlify.app/).
+Remember to get an API Key from [OpenWeather](https://openweathermap.org/).
+This will be used for a functional JavaScript.

+## Overview

 This project is a simple weather app that allows users to check the weather information for a specific city.
 The app displays the current temperature, precipitation percentage, and wind speed for the selected city.
 Additionally, users can search for different cities, view the weather in Celsius or Fahrenheit, and even get weather updates based on their current location.